jamo/hyperambient/README.md

 Should you want the changes to reflect immediately you'll need to make a Full Reload to all plugins (shift + cmd + R)

+### Troubleshooting

+* The ambient light sensor is located next to facetime camera on most mac models
+* It takes a few event for the change to take place, try hitting enter for 50 times
+* Checkout DevTools log for possible ambient light readings.
+  * You might not exeed the threshold on which the color scheme is changed.

 ## TODO

 - [x] Automatically change color scheme when lightning conditions changes